vacp2p/rfc/content/docs/rfcs/38/README.md

 # Abstract

-This document specifies Glacier: a Byzantine tolerant binary decision agreement algorithm.
-Glacier is a novel member of the Snow family that utilizes bounded memory for its execution.
-We present an application context of the use of Glacier in a more efficient, leaderless, probabilitisic permission-less consensus mechanism.
+This document specifies Glacier: a Byzantine tolerant binary decision agreement algorithm that utilizes bounded memory for its execution.
+Glacier is a novel member of the Snow family providing a probabilistic leaderless BFT consensus algorithm that achieves metastablity via network sub-sampling.
+We present an application context of the use of Glacier in an efficient, leaderless, probabilistic permission-less consensus mechanism.
 We outline a simple taxonomy of Byzantine adversaries, leaving explicit explorations of to subsequent publication.

 # One Possible Logos Manifesto

 Logos seeks to develop components for a composable infrastructure for any Network State.
 One of these components is the ability to come to consensus on a given proposal.
-We need to replace resource intensive Nakomoto consensus mechanisms with those which belong to the class of more efficient ones rooted in leaderless decentralization.
-By documenting Glacier, a component for shared consenus composable with models of the finalization of shared data structure, Logos starts the construction of a "value-free" Network State infrastucture.
+We seek to replace resource intensive Nakomoto consensus mechanisms with those which belong to the class of more efficient ones rooted in leaderless decentralization.
+Being less constrained by the demands of Proof-of-Work (PoW) in which all nodes must reproduce all computations, such consensus mechanisms can be considerably more adaptive to a given network's requirements.

+By documenting Glacier--a component for shared consensus composable with models of the finalization of shared data structure--Logos starts the construction of a "value-free" Network State infrastructure.
 Subsequently, we will connect the implementation of Glacier to an appropriately secure execution of a explicitly desired security model.
-As a member of the Snow family, Glacier provides an tractably computable probabilistic measure of safety of the finalization of states of shared data structures.
+As a member of the Snow family, Glacier provides a tractably computable probabilistic measure of safety of the finalization of states of shared data structures.

-We start with simple two-level composition model for the practical execution of such a fairly distributed consensus mechanism, in which an underlying leaderless binary decision mechanism votes on the finalization of nodes distributed, directed, acyclic graph.
-Here, we present a pseudo-code specification the Glacier algorithm which provides a Byzantine fault tolerant implementation of the base binary decision mechanism.
+We start with simple two-level composition model for the practical execution of such a fairly distributed consensus mechanism, in which an underlying leaderless binary decision mechanism votes on the finalization of nodes distributed in a directed, acyclic graph.
+In the sequel, we present a pseudo-code specification the Glacier algorithm which provides a Byzantine fault tolerant implementation of the base binary decision mechanism.
 We start to outline a taxonomy of Byzantine adversaries that seek to thwart this computation's correct honesty, to which subsequent results need to be annotated.

-The algorithim we specify here, Glacier, may be extended to a DAG structure in order to achieve a leaderless byzantine fault tolerancr.
+The algorithm we specify here, Glacier, may be extended to a DAG structure in order to achieve a leaderless Byzantine fault tolerance.

 ## Leaderless Consensus Model Application to Shared State

-Given an underlying binary consensus mechanism, one may quickly vote on the distributed, directed acyclic ledger graph of transactions.
+The consensus model specified in this document is based on the observation that given an underlying underlying binary consensus mechanism, one may quickly vote on the distributed, directed acyclic ledger graph of transactions.
 If the underlying binary consensus mechanism is Byzantine fault tolerant, then one essentially gets the computation of the trust of the graph of transactions "for free".
 The finalization of shared confidence in the values in a given sequence along this graph is isomorphic to the trace of a shared, trusted state machine evolution.
 Such a state machine may perform an arbitrary computation from the class of "smart contract" artifacts by implementing a given model of transaction.

 This execution mechanism consists of transitions in a state machine representation, each one a potential transaction.
 These transactions